-- Set up a separate email address where students can email you.
-Only check this email when you plan to respond to student emails.
+- Set up a filter for your email based on your course number or set up a separate email address where students can email you.
+Only check this email when you plan to respond to students.
 Be clear with your students about when you will be available, how often you check your email, and how much time they should allow for you to get back to them.

 - Give students a deadline for sending questions electronically before exams and assignments.
 Let them know when you will stop responding to emails.

 - If a number of students email questions that are similar in nature, send one response out to a group of students (using bcc), or if appropriate send an announcement to the whole class.
 This will help you to avoid having to repeatedly answer the same question.